leemour/hanami_id/README.md

     $ hanami g auth --app auth --model user

+Use `--help` to see all available options and defaults.
+They are:

+- --modules
+- --id_type
+- --login_column
+- --password_column

-This will generate an application with all controller actions, entity, repository and all relevant specs (RSpec).
+The above command is using Hanami CLI under the hood and will generate an application with all controller actions, entity, repository and all relevant specs (RSpec).

 ## Usage